KeckObservatory/mKTL/doc/example/set.rst

 With the ``wait=False`` argument the call to :func:`Item.set` will return immediately after the request is successfully delivered to the daemon for handling.
-This is the best option if the client application is not concerned about responding to the completion of this request.
+This is the best option if the client application is not concerned about when or whether the request completes.
 If the client application does want explicit notification when the request is complete, :func:`Item.set` returns a :class:`protocol.message.Request` instance that enables this usage pattern::